-Over the past six years, the Toronto Vegetarian Association had the opportunity to recognize some of Toronto’s most passionate & effective advocates for animal compassion!
+Over the past ten years, the Toronto Vegetarian Association had the opportunity to recognize some of Toronto’s most passionate & effective advocates for animal compassion!
+The Lisa Grill Compassion for Animals Award was initiated by the family of Lisa Grill to honour Lisa‘s ongoing passion for vegetarianism, particularly how she inspires those around her to act with compassion for animals.

 2016 Winner – Brenda Bronfman, founder of Wishing Well Sanctuary